vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 After this step, you can save the simulation, or click on *Next* to access optional configurations.

-### Step 3 & 4: JVM options & Injector Parameters
+### Step 3: Injector Parameters

-These steps allow you to define the JVM options, Java system properties and environment variables used when running this particular simulation.
-You can choose to override the global properties.
+This step allows you to define the Java system properties and environment variables used when running this particular simulation.
+Properties/variables entered here will add to the defaults, unless you choose to ignore the defaults.
+If you keep the defaults, and you add a property/variable with the same key as one from the defaults, the simulation's value will be used (it overrides the default).

-{{< img src="create-simulation-jvm-options.png" alt="Create simulation - Step 3" >}}
+{{< img src="create-simulation-injector-parameters.png" alt="Create simulation - Step 3" >}}
-{{< img src="create-simulation-system-props.png" alt="Create simulation - Step 4" >}}

 {{< alert tip >}}
 JVM options, Java System Properties and environment variables will be saved in a snapshot that will be available in the run.
 This information will be visible by anyone who has read access.